Looking for the best way to start running when you’re overweight? Then you come to the right place.

 - Current medication, and

-- Any other pertinent issues in your medical history.
+- Pertinent issues in your medical history.

-Once you get the green light from your physician it’s time to get going.
+Once you get the green light from your physician, it’s time to get going.

 Running Clothing For The Obese Runner